United Methodist Church, Berkeley Road, Bristol: Closure and redevelopment

 The Berkeley Road church closed in 1959 with its records being transferred to Bristol Archives.
 Methodists in the area continued to be served by Bishopston Methodist Church, established in 1890 as a Wesleyan Methodist church.
 It was a much larger church, situated just 350m further up Gloucester Road.
 The organ from the Berkeley Road church, along with some of its members, went to Horfield Methodist Church, which lies 1300m north of the Berkeley Road church.

-By 1969 the old church was serving as a furniture sales room for Newbery and Spindler.
+By 1966 the church had been converted into a furniture showroom while the pointed roof on the tower was removed.
+In 1969 the old church was serving as a furniture sales room for Newbery and Spindler.
 The site and its buildings were later acquired by Nailsea Electrical, which sold large electrical appliances.
 The buildings were used as a shop and warehouse until the business went into administration in 2024.

 In 2023, plans were submitted to Bristol City Council convert the site into apartments.
 This prompted local opposition centred on concerns about the lack of parking spaces, traffic and congestion.
 The initial application was rejected in May 2023 but then approved a month later following advice that the developers would probably win if the matter went to court, 'costing the taxpayer thousands'.
 In November 2024 the council approved a revised planning application to convert the site into 17 residential apartments, with commercial units at ground floor.
 Parts of the old school buildings on Berkeley Road were to be demolished in the process to allow the construction of new apartments.